The Flare Path’s Bakerloo Bimble

 On the eastern side of Paddington station as we scoot under the Paddington Basin, the home of two of London’s quirkiest bridges and one of its strangest cinemas, I start applying brakes for Edgware Road, today’s fifth stop.
 If you ever arrange to meet someone “outside Edgware Road tube” be sure to specify which one.
 There are two completely separate stations, one on the Bakerloo and one on the Circle, District, and Hammersmith & City.
 Ours has the more appropriate location, the striking ‘green’ wall and fetching red tile facade, the other has the grim history and the amusing statue of the “I should-have-brought-a-longer-ladder” window cleaner opposite its entrance.

-Let’s stretch our legs a bit at Marylebone station.
+Let’s stretch our legs at Marylebone station.
 Follow me up these stairs, along this passage, and down these stairs to the northbound platform.
 Tucked away at the Edgware Road end is a bit of Undergound archaeology – the name the station went under for the first ten years (1907-1917) of its life.

 While Dovetail’s recreation of the short-lived moniker isn’t perfect, it’s there which is more than can be said for many of the whines, growls, clicks and clacks made by real 72 Stock tube trains as they rattle along the Bakerloo.
 During the trip to Baker Street compare the faded threadbare tapestry of sounds woven by TSW2 to the glorious polysonic hullaballo audible in videos like this one.